danpratt/running-zen/README.md

 ## What Works

 * Able to remotely load video from url
-* Able to count steps
+* Running speed will change video playback speed

 ## TODO

-* Finish basic implementation
 * Create and upload running videos
+* Create intro tutorial or tutorial video

 ## Contributing